bwsw/cloudstack-ui/config-guide.md

 Allows you to predefine the order and visibility of menu elements.
 The order and the presence of the left-side menu elements is determined by the order of the elements in the array.
 The VMS menu element can not be made invisible, the visibility property will be ignored.
-For configuration, you must specify all menu elements and the "allowReorderingSidebar" parameter must be true.
+For the configuration, you must specify all menu elements and the "allowReorderingSidenav" parameter must be true.

 For example (default values),
 ```
-"allowReorderingSidebar": true,
+"allowReorderingSidenav": true,
 "configureSidenav": [
     { "id": "VMS", "visible": true },
     { "id": "VOLUMES", "visible": true },